Never before in history were we, as a society, that overweight.

-Despite mainstream media’s efforts to normalize obesity, that inner impulse to always strive to better ourselves and our circumstances burns in most of us.
+Despite mainstream media’s efforts to normalize obesity, that inner impulse to always strive to better ourselves and our circumstances burn in most of us.

 So, if that’s you and you’re determined to regain your health, shed the unwanted pounds, and improve your life quality – please, don’t let these weight loss myths stop you!